Spicery/ginger/design/featuretoggles.rst

 require a conditional compilation form that can be pre-processed::

 	#region
-	#case FeatureA or FeatureB
+	#case +FeatureA +FeatureB
 		...
-	#case not( FeatureA )
+	#case -FeatureA
 		...
 	#else
 		...
 	#endregion

-Only one of these branches will be taken.
+Only the first branch whose conditions match will be inserted, the rest are erased at the tokenisation stage.

 Baselining